nent/nent/packages/core/src/components/n-audio/actions.md

 #### seek \*

-Set the audio track to to the given time in seconds, but only if the **track-id** matches the that of the active track.
+Set the audio track to the given time in seconds, but only if the **track-id** matches that of the active track.
 Otherwise, it is ignored.
 If the current track is paused, it will remain paused, at the requested time.
 Otherwise, the track is changed audibly.

 #### Other Commands